Bread Dad

 • Always try to use relatively FRESH baking soda & powder for the best results.
 For example, using baking soda from an open container (that has been deodorizing your refrigerator for months) may lead to subpar results.
 Old & hard baking soda/powder may lead to rising problems and/or leave small bitter clumps in your walnut banana bread.

-• Store your ingredients (i.e. flour & sugar) in airtight containers to avoid “funky” flavors being added to your baked goods.
-Airtight containers also prevent contamination by moisture (in the air), dust, pests, etc. FYI – Flour in an open package will absorb moisture from the air and this can throw off the liquid-to-dry ratios in recipes.
+• Store your ingredients (e.g. flour & sugar) in airtight containers to avoid “funky” flavors & smells being added to your baked goods.
+Airtight containers also prevent contamination by moisture (in the air), dust, pests, etc.

 • This recipe uses all purpose flour.
 Do not use bread flour to make banana breads or they are more likely to turn out dense and/or gummy.
 Banana bread recipes work best with all purpose flour.